vborets/GoogleCloudSkillsboost/Enhance Gemini with access to external services with function calling: Challenge Lab/lab.md

-## Configure AI Applications to Optimize Search Results: Challenge Lab
+## Enhance Gemini with access to external services with function calling: Challenge Lab

 ### ⚠️ **Disclaimer**